 Can voters believe that all their votes will be counted?

-Danielle Kurtzleben - NPR - @titonka, Ryan Maness - Northeastern University - @DrManessRyan, Allen Raymond - author and former Republican political consultant, Rick Hasen - University of California, Irvine - @rickhasen
+Danielle Kurtzleben - NPR - @titonka, Ryan Maness - Northeastern University - @DrManessRyan, Allen Raymond - author and former Republican political consultant, Rick Hasen - professor of Law at UC Irvine, author of “Election Meltdown: Dirty Tricks, Distrust, and the Threat to American Democracy” - @rickhasen